 - Several organizations pay or sponsor the course fees of their employees’ EMBA course on successful completion of the course

-- There are no specializations required in EMBA course
+- There are no specializations required in the EMBA course

 MBA vs Executive MBA – Key Similarities